doziermc/backend-gis-challenge/README.md

 make docker-run
 ```

-3. Open `run_calc_props.py` and ensure the `location` variable is set to "docker".
-Update the `geojson` variable to one of your choosing, and run the script in a new terminal:
+3. Open `run_calc_props.py` and update the `geojson` variable to one of your choosing, and run the script in a new terminal.

 ## Assumptions and design decisions